 Cast: Gary Oldman, Amanda Seyfried, Lily Collins

 Plot: 1930s Hollywood is reevaluated through the eyes of scathing social critic and alcoholic screenwriter Herman J. Mankiewicz as he races to finish the screenplay of Citizen Kane.

-Awards: Nom. for 10 Oscars – Best Picture, Best Director, Best Leading Actor, Best Supporting Actress, Best Cinematography, Best Production Design, Best Costume Design, Best Makeup & Hairstyling, Best Sound, Best Original Score
+Awards: Won 2 Oscars – Best Cinematography, Best Production Design; Nom. for 8 Oscars – Best Picture, Best Director, Best Leading Actor, Best Supporting Actress, Best Costume Design, Best Makeup & Hairstyling, Best Sound, Best Original Score

 Subject Matter: Moderate – Classical Hollywood, Screenwriting